Published in Games

 Posts first operating loss ever

-as if Nintendo’s Wii magic has worn off and the company’s horses turned into pumpkins as the company posted its first ever operating loss.
+It appears as if Nintendo’s Wii magic has worn off and the company’s horses turned into pumpkins as the company posted its first ever operating loss.

 The loss lists a deficit of about $458 million for the now past business year.
 On a slightly lighter note, if there is one, the loss is still better than the consensus forecast, which was slightly under $512 million.